urfdvw/circuitpython-online-ide-1/README.md

 ## Features
 - Runs on any device with the Chrome browser, including Chromebooks.
+- Serial Console for communication and Read-Evaluate-Print loop (REPL)
+- Serial data plotter
-- Code editor with Python highlighting
+- Code editor with CircuitPython highlighting
+- History command recall
+- [Shift-Enter] to send Editor line(s) to REPL
 - Auto completion
-- Serial communication with the device
-- Read-Evaluate-Print loop (REPL)
-- Multiple file editing/File tabs
+- Multiple file tabs
-- CircuitPython specific keyword-highlighting
-- Serial data plotter

 ## Workflow (a.k.a.
 How to use)